-- During Campus operating hours (M F, 7:30 AM to 10:00 PM), or at other times when a class or an official campus event may be scheduled, CPSD will either provide transportation or foot escort for anyone walking at night that are in fear of their own safety.
+• During Campus operating hours (M - F, 7:45 AM to 4:30 PM), or at other times when a class or an official campus event may be scheduled, CPSD will either provide transportation or foot escort for anyone walking at night that are concerned for their own safety.
 This service is only available in the confines of the campus grounds.
 Please call (808) 245-8399, or dial Ext.
-399 on a campus phone so that an escort can be dispatched to your location. - Radio motor patrol (utility cart), foot patrol and bike patrol all serve to deter potential crime. - Response to medical emergencies.
-Officers are trained in emergency first-aid, Cardio Pulmonary Resuscitation (CPR), and in the use of an Automated External Defibrillator (AED). - Security Officers conduct safety and security hazard inspections of the campus.
+399 on a campus phone so that an escort can be dispatched to the caller's location.

+- Radio motor patrol (utility cart), foot patrol and bike patrol all serve to deter potential crime. - Response to medical emergencies.
+Officers are trained in emergency first-aid, Cardiopulmonary Resuscitation (CPR), and in the use of an Automated External Defibrillator (AED). - Security Officers conduct safety and security hazard inspections of the campus.
 They initiate work requests to Operations & Maintenance for needed repairs.
 They also prepare inspection reports to be forwarded to heads of appropriate departments.

-Temporary Restraining Orders (TRO)
+Temporary Restraining Order (TRO)

 You have a right to a safe campus environment, free from the threat of harm from a family member or acquaintance.
 If someone you know is engaging in a pattern of harassment (including physical or sexual violence, verbal threats, property damage or stalking), you can seek protection by obtaining a temporary restraining order (TRO) against the perpetrator.
-If you need to extend your protection for up to three years, you can obtain a Protective Order, which sets guidelines aimed at protecting you.
+If you need to extend your protection for up to three years, you can obtain a protective order, which sets guidelines aimed at protecting you.
 This can include prohibiting the defendant from calling or visiting you.
 Kaua'i CC cannot apply for a TRO or Protective Order on behalf of a person.
 Instead, the individual must apply for these orders through the State Judiciary system as follows:

-• File through Family Court if the defendant, is or was married to you, had a child with you, lives or lived with you, has or had a dating relationship with you, or is related to you by blood.
+• File through Family Court if the defendant is or was married to you, had a child with you, lives or lived with you, has or had a dating relationship with you, or is related to you by blood.

-Family Court 3970 Ka'ana Street Lihue, HI 96766 (808) 482-2303
+Family Court 3970 Kaana Street Lihue, HI 96766 (808) 482-2303

-• File through District Court if the defendant, was never married to you, did not have a child with you, has never lived with you, never had a dating relationship with you, or is not related to you by blood.
+• File through District Court if the defendant was never married to you, did not have a child with you, has never lived with you, never had a dating relationship with you, or is not related to you by blood.

-Civil Division 3970 Ka'ana Street, Suite 207 Lihue, HI 96766 (808) 482-2303
+Civil Division 3970 Kaana Street, Suite 207 Lihue, HI 96766 (808) 482-2303